ZinowkinPatryk/Snake-DQN/README.md

 # HOW TO USE
-Firsly you have to install module such as numpy, torch, pygame Secondly you need to run agent.py and that's all, you can enjoy watching how neural networks starts updating its weights and improving better performance.
+Firstly you have to install module such as numpy, torch, pygame.
+Secondly you need to run agent.py and that's all, you can enjoy watching how neural networks starts updating its weights and improving better performance.

 Note: The model is automatically saved as model.pth in the /model folder every time a new high score is achieved.